tasket/Qubes-vpn-support/README.md

 issue after connecting.
 However, doing so from inside the VPN VM requires granting special permission to the network with `sudo sg qvpn "command"`.
 (Also see *Firewall notes* for other ways to permit outbound traffic.)

+* Users have occasionally reported openvpn being unable to perform DNS lookups for the VPN provider's domain.
+This may be due to the way Qubes passes DNS requests up through various netvm layers on their way to the upstream network.
+Some workarounds that may improve DNS access are: 1.
+Populating /etc/resolv.conf with the DNS address of your physical ISP; 2.
+Installing the `resolvconf` package; 3.
+Enabling egress as described in the Firewall notes below.

 ### Tor/Whonix notes
 Qubes-vpn-support can handle either Tor-over-VPN (configuring sys-whonix `netvm` setting to use VPN VM) or the reverse, VPN-over-Tor (configuring VPN VM `netvm` setting to use sys-whonix).
 The latter requires the VPN client to be configured for TCP instead of UDP protocol, and a different port number such as 443 may be required by your VPN provider; For openvpn this can all be specified with the `remote` directive in the config file.